 - Be prepared to crawl around a bit and to scramble over rocks

-We understand why, these guides are passionate about their jobs!
-I have never had a guide makes rock history so much fun.
+We understand why these guides are passionate about their jobs!
+I have never had a guide make rock history so much fun.

 Yes, I learned a lot that day and retained it.
 You know why?
 Because it was fun!

 We spent our time exploring one of them known as Smith Rock and we can't wait to see the remaining Six in the near future.

-Thank you Oregon for having us!
+Thank you, Oregon for having us!
 Be sure to check out their Instagram feed.
 Influencers like us have helped them build it and there are some amazing photographs.